 Following the Reserve Bank’s 15th consecutive month holding the official cash rate at 2.5% in November 2014, Ninemsn Finance reported it was widely expected a rise in rates would not now come until mid-2015.1 Meanwhile, Fairfax’s Domain Group released its State of the Market Report for the 2015 financial year on September 18, predicting that Sydney’s median house price will lift between 5 and 7 percent during the 2015 financial year, while Melbourne prices are predicted to rise between 3 and 5 percent.

 While still a strong growth prospect, these numbers are around half the rate at which prices grew for the 2014 financial year, indicating prices may present more value for buyers in the coming year.
-Don’t risk your future with insufficient home insurance cover?
+Investment property proves to be a strong asset class Like this: Don’t risk your future with insufficient home insurance cover?
 Having insufficient home insurance is a huge problem for home owners in Australia.
 Under-insurance is where the amount you are insured for is insufficient to cover the damage or economic loss sustained when you make a claim on your insurance policy.

 The Insurance Council of Australia estimates that more than 40% of households fail to correctly assess the value of their home and contents, so there’s a real chance you could be under-insured.
 This problem was highlighted by the 2003 Canberra bushfires, which destroyed 488 homes and revealed their owners were, on average, underinsured by 27 to 40 per cent.